ketil-malde/yasmot/docs/paper.md

 **Merge predictions from multiple object detectors**

-Here we use predictions from a familiy of YOLO v8 models to provide ensemble predictions:
+Here we use predictions from a family of YOLO v8 models to provide ensemble predictions:

     yasmot -c tests/consensus/y8x*

 # Related work